mahi-kz72/loadTest/README.md

 ## Notes
 - Set `ACCESS_TOKEN` for endpoints requiring auth.
 - If 429 rate limiting is expected, adjust thresholds accordingly.
-- Use the HTML/JSON report to monitor p95, status distribution, and error rates.
+- Use the HTML/JSON reports in the `reports/` directory to monitor p95, status distribution, and error rates for each API.